incognito6479/MedHub/README.md

 METHOD - GET (lists all the created polls and questions) http://127.0.0.1:8000/api/polls

-METHOD - POST (to start ansering the questions) http://127.0.0.1:8000/api/polls
+METHOD - POST (to start answering the questions) http://127.0.0.1:8000/api/polls